Wizards & Warriors X: The Fortress of Fear: Plot

 The events in Wizards & Warriors X: The Fortress of Fear take place after the events in Ironsword: Wizards & Warriors II.
 The game features the knight warrior Kuros, "one of the bravest warriors ever to wield the IronSword" as well as the only person to defeat the evil wizard Malkil.
-After Malkil's defeat in Ironsword, he went into seclusion for more than 17 years, in which nobody was heard from him during that time.
+After Malkil's defeat in Ironsword, he went into seclusion for more than 17 years, during which nobody heard from him.
 Then, Princess Elaine disappears without a trace, in which Kuros believes that Malkil has captured her and imprisoned her in the dreaded Fortress of Fear, located in the woods of Zanifer.
 Kuros then ventures into the Fortress of Fear to stop Malkil from furthering his evil plans.
 However, many people have gone inside the Fortress of Fear, but none of them survived.

 Reception

 Wizards & Warriors X: The Fortress of Fear was developed by UK-based video game company Rare, and was published by Acclaim Entertainment in January 1990 in North America.
 It was briefly covered in Nintendo Power magazine in its May–June 1990 issue.
 There, the staff was questioning as to why Acclaim titled the game Chapter X, saying that "if we find out what happened to Chapters III through IX, we'll let you know".
 It was also reviewed in UK-based gaming magazine Mean Machines, where they praised the game overall, but they criticized the level of blurring caused on the Game Boy by the scrolling.
 According to reviewer Julian Rignall: "It's a shame that this features such blurry scrolling, because otherwise it's a great game."

 In a retrospective of the entire Wizards & Warriors series, UK-based retrogaming magazine Retro Gamer asked the same question Nintendo Power did 20 years earlier, asking what happened to the fourth through ninth chapters of the series.
 They noted the more linear hack and slash gameplay that differentiated it from its NES counterparts.
 The game was mostly criticized by the magazine for its slow gameplay, high difficulty level (in which they claim it is more difficult than Ironsword), and lack of continues.
 Wrongly suspecting that the game was never released in Europe, they said that it "might have been a blessing in disguise".